zhangyu-paris/Write_A_Data_Science_Blog_Post/README.md

 Repository Data contains the air quality data for Shenyang, Chengdu, Beijing, Guangzhou, and Shanghai from the year 2010 to 2015.

-There is also a notebook available here to showcsae all my work related to my five questions.
+There is also a notebook(A Study of PM2.5 Data of Five Chinese Cities.ipynb) available here  to showcsae all my work related to my five questions.